Welcome to the Centre for Analysis of Youth Transitions

 - Using the best of national and international evidence to inform all work.

-The CAYT repository will contribute significantly towards achieving the above aims.
+The CAYT database will contribute significantly towards achieving the above aims.

-This repository will be important for two types of stakeholders.
+The CAYT database will be important for two types of stakeholders:

-Firstly, some users, including those commissioning services or programmes for young people, will want to interrogate the repository to obtain evidence of what really works to improve outcomes.
-The repository is open access and to find an assessment of the impact and quality of a particular study go to CAYT Repository or search from the ‘Publications’ section of the website.
+Firstly, some users, including those commissioning services or programmes for young people, will want to search teh database to obtain evidence of what really works to improve outcomes.
+The database is open access and to find an assessment of the impact and quality of a particular study go to the CAYT Virtual Library.

 Secondly, those who deliver or evaluate services or programmes for young people will want to have their evaluation studies assessed for impact and quality and then deposited in the repository so that users can understand whether their service has genuine impact.